 social cohesion weakens

-This creates a difficult balance.
-Society must become more sceptical without becoming paralysed by suspicion.
-Achieving that balance is one of the defining challenges of the AI era.
+This creates a complex challenge.
+Society must become more cautious without becoming paralysed by suspicion.
+Maintaining that balance is one of the defining issues of the AI era.

-AI-based detection tools are improving, but they are not a complete solution.
+Detection tools are improving, but they do not provide a complete solution.

-This means trust cannot be outsourced entirely to technology.
-Human judgement, process design, and behavioural awareness remain essential.
+Trust cannot be delegated entirely to technology.
+Human judgement, structured processes, and behavioural awareness remain essential.

 Rebuilding Trust Through Process, Not Assumption

-In 2026, trust increasingly comes from process rather than appearance.
+In 2026, trust increasingly depends on process rather than appearance.

 Examples include:

-Trust becomes something designed and maintained, not assumed.
+Trust becomes something designed, maintained, and tested, rather than assumed.

-This shift affects how people communicate, how organisations operate, and how society defines authenticity.
+This shift is already influencing how individuals communicate, how organisations operate, and how authenticity is defined.

 Why This Matters Beyond Crime

-AI-driven deception is not only a criminal issue.
-It affects democracy, journalism, education, and public discourse.
+AI-enabled deception is not only a criminal issue.
+It affects journalism, education, governance, and public discourse.

-Understanding AI risks is therefore not just about personal protection, but about maintaining shared reality in a digital world.
+Understanding these risks is therefore not only about personal protection, but about preserving trust in information systems more broadly.

 Key Takeaway